Do You Work on the Weekend?

 Lesson Overview

 Are you working in your dream job or in a dead-end one?
-In this lesson, students will learn about various types of jobs.
-This lesson features audio of people describing the work they do.
-Students will also learn and practice time expressions with prepositions and vocabulary relating to this topic.
-This lesson includes plenty of engaging discussion activities and worksheets that have been developed for adults and teenagers.
+IIn this lesson, students will explore various types of jobs.
+The lesson features audio of people describing the work they do.
+Students will also practice using time expressions with prepositions and learn related vocabulary.
+Engaging discussion activities and worksheets are included to help both adults and teenagers actively participate, making the learning experience interactive and effective.

 Lesson Objectives